pocc/pre-commit-hooks/README.md

 ### Testing

+*If tests fail, it may be due to a new version of a command.*
+*Known good command versions/OSes are at tests/pass_configurations.md*

 If you want to run these tests, you will need to install the command line versions of the hooks locally with `pip install .`.